How does this medication work? What will it do for me?

 What form(s) does this medication come in?

-Each 0.5 mL dose of semi-opaque white-to-off-white suspension contains N. meningitidis group C polysaccharide 10 µg and 10 µg to 20 µg of tetanus carrier.
+Each 0.5 mL dose of semi-opaque white-to-off-white suspension contains 10 µg of N. meningitidis group C polysaccharide and 10 µg to 20 µg of tetanus carrier.
 Nonmedicinal ingredients: aluminum hydroxide and sodium chloride.

 How should I use this medication?

-For infants 2 to 12 months old, the usual dosing schedule is 2 doses of 0.5 mL of vaccine injected into a muscle (preferably in the outer upper thigh) by a qualified health care professional.
+For infants 2 to 12 months old, the usual dosing schedule is one to two doses of 0.5 mL of vaccine injected into a muscle (preferably in the outer upper thigh) by a qualified health care professional.
 The doses should be given at least 2 months apart.
-Depending on when an infant received their vaccine, the doctor may recommend a "booster dose" given about one year after the last dose was given.
+Depending on when an infant received their vaccine, the doctor may recommend a "booster dose" given at about 1 year of age and at least 6 months after the last dose was given.

 For children older than 12 months of age, adolescents, and adults, the usual dosing schedule is one dose (0.5 mL) of vaccine injected into a muscle (preferably in the upper, outer arm) by a qualified health care professional.